-Hikers, paddlers can visit New River's lost "Island of the Dead"
+Hikers, paddlers may visit lost "Island of the Dead" in the New River Gorge

 Headstones hide in the dim light of wooded Red Ash Island in the New River Gorge near Thurmond, West Virginia

-THURMOND, W.Va. — Victims of a smallpox pandemic that swept through the New River Gorge in the late 1800s may have been buried in a remote cemetery on what's now called by many an 'Island of the Dead.'
-Though remote, the island is accessible during low water in the New River Gorge National Park and Preserve.
+THURMOND, W.Va. — Victims of a smallpox pandemic that swept through the New River Gorge in the late 1800s may have been buried in a remote cemetery on what many now call the 'Island of the Dead.'

 Advertisement